I regularly see the term dormant company used incorrectly. In my experience the term is widely misused and misunderstood.

-For example you must file dormant accounts at Companies House by the due date and file the Annual Return each year.
+For example you must file dormant accounts at Companies House by the due date and file the Confirmation Statement each year.

 In addition you must inform HMRC that the company is dormant so that it does not expect a corporation tax return to be filed.

 Failure to file can result in fines and / or the company being struck off!

 Can I set up a dormant company to protect a business name?